segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/quickstart.md

 To get started, Segment recommends that you track just a few important events.
 You can always add more later.

-Once you add a few Track calls, you successfully installed Analytics.js tracking.
+After you add a few Track calls, you successfully installed Analytics.js tracking.
 Now you're ready to turn on any destination you like from the Segment interface.

 ## What's next?